phptuts/codingwithnoah/summer-camp/day-4/robot/index.md

 ## Challenge 2

-Connect the other side of the robot and make 2 functions for the right wheel.
+Connect the other side of the robot and make 2 blocks for the right wheel.
 You the table in the [previous lesson](/summer-camp/day-4/motor) to help you determine which pins to use.

 ## Challenge 3